UniMelbHumanRoboticsLab/Human_Walking_Dataset_MelbUni2023/README.md

 ## Test nomenclature ##

 Each subject walked on a treadmill during 30 tests 5 minutes in length and differing in three factors: walking speed (three levels), step frequency (five levels), and constraints (two levels).
 The tests were equally split between two sessions (days) in a way to avoid multiple occurrences of the speed or consecutive occurrences of the impairment factor within a single session.
 The table below gives an overview of the tests.
+The 15 tests per session are grouped into three bouts of five tests, with each bout having a fixed walking speed and sweeping through five step frequencies.

 | Test | Walking speed | Constraint  | Cadence (% preferred) |
 | ---- | ------------- | ----------- | --------------------- |